Skip to main content

 Number of threads used for model semantics calculation.
 A value of 0 allows an unlimited number of threads by running each semantics calculation in a new thread.

-⚠️ Excessively large values may overload the server.
-Make sure that all Refinery threads can run at the same time to avoid thread starvation.
-Each model generation task may also demand a large amount of memory in addition to CPU time.
+⚠️ Each model generation task may also demand a large amount of memory in addition to CPU time.

 Default value: equal to REFINERY_XTEXT_THREAD_COUNT